As our first full day in Chengdu comes to a close, I am tired, well-fed, and excited for yet another day of fun and exciting adventures.

-As my day progressed, I freshened up and headed down to the lobby only to find no JTC or China ambassador within sight.
-In hindsight, I am happy that I decided to wait for 10 minutes until some other late-bloomers decided to show up in the lobby equally as surprised.
+As my day progressed, I freshened up and headed down to the lobby only to find no JTC or Chinese Ambassador within sight.
+In hindsight, I am happy that I decided to wait for 10 minutes until some other lunchtime late-bloomers decided to show up in the lobby equally as surprised.
 We made the collective decision to head to the nearest mall where there was supposedly a food court.
 After heading up and down the escalators and asking the local mall workers where the food court was, we realized that all the food court was, was one restaurant.
 We needed to be back at the hotel in 40 minutes so we immediately ditched the idea of eating at the fancy sit-down and split our group apart.
 One part of group headed to a place called “food street”, which sounded awfully close to “street food”, setting me on edge.
 Not wanting to take the risk of eating street food, I made the decision to join the part of the team that wanted to go to McDonald’s and relish an old-time meal.

 And so I did it; and I loved it.
 It was marinated in garlic and other herbs that added to the spice as well as the texture of the food.
 The meat was perfectly cooked and represented a delicate balance of every taste criteria: crunchiness, spiciness, roughness, and saltiness.

 The next stop on our food escapade was a local shop that sold beef cooked in rice.
 It was a nice shop, but after tasting the greatness of the rabbit head, I was only able to compare this food’s tastiness relative to that - and it paled in comparison.

 The last journey in what was becoming a mobile feast, was a mom-and-pop shop that sold local noodles and dim sum.
 I only got the opportunity to taste the noodles since I was terribly full and I am glad to say that I savored them as much as I could by that point.